lucashueda/zoohackadosparsa/README.md

 <img src="https://github.com/lucashueda/zoohackadosparsa/blob/master/tela_inicial.jpg?raw=true">
 <br>

 The App uses a Machine Learning Algorithm to recognize Animal species.
-In the developed case, it was trained to differenciate the 22 most trafficked birds species in Brazil.
+In this case, it was trained to differentiate the 22 most trafficked birds species in Brazil.
 To create the model, it is utilized a Microsoft Azure tool, training it with almost 100 photos per bird specie.
 The model achieved a 95% Accuracy and a 86% Recall, with a threshold of 75%.
 It means that the model predicted 86% images with a class certainty over 75% and 95% of these predictions where correct.

 <br>
 <img src="https://github.com/lucashueda/zoohackadosparsa/blob/master/species_recognition.jpg?raw=true">
 <br>

-# Como usar

-Instale os pacotes do "requirements.txt" com o comando:
+## Getting Started

+Follow these instructions to run the App:

+### Prerequisites

+First, we need to Download Python 3 in the computer.
+You Download it here:

+### Installing

+Install the "requirements.txt" packages with de CMD command:

 ```
 pip install -r requirements.txt
 ```

-Instale também o kivy, opencv, geoforge e azure apis:
+Also, install the Kivy, OpenCV, Geoforge and Azure API packages:

 ```
 conda install kivy -c conda-forge
 pip install opencv-python geocoder azure-cognitiveservices-vision-computervision
 ```

-Para rodar o app basta rodar:
+To run the App, use the command:

 ```
 python kivy_screens.py